Close Search

 Idaho Draw Odds

-The odds in our tables will provide you the most realistic draw odds as a non-resident.
+The odds in our tables will provide you the most realistic draw odds as a nonresident.
+Notice that most draw odds are near equal across many sheep and goat hunts with the way that Idaho conducts the draw.
 Draw odds were calculated by simulating the draw based off of real applicant data, taking into account the 10% non-resident cap.

 Youth Information